fredguile/ng2-md-datatable/README.md

 - You can use it with @ngrx/store (that's how I use it)

 ## Working with
-- Angular 5.x
+- Angular 5
-- Material 5 RC
+- Material 5

 ## Installation
 To use ng2-md-datatable in your project install it via [npm](https://www.npmjs.com/package/ng2-md-datatable):